SEO

 If the AI describes your brand incorrectly or with a consistently negative frame, the fix starts with your own content.
 Make your feature pages more structured and direct.
 Clarify your positioning in places where AI models draw from: your website, your documentation, your third-party profiles.

-If AI keeps mischaracterising a specific aspect of your product, that’s usually a signal that the factual information isn’t prominent enough in the places AI looks.
+If AI keeps mischaracterizing a specific aspect of your product, that’s usually a signal that the factual information isn’t prominent enough in the places AI looks.
 Fix the source, and the AI response tends to follow.

 Connecting LLM visibility to traditional ranking data